pingcap/docs-cn/FAQ.md

 #### How to migrate the traffic quickly?

-It is recommended to build a multi-source MySQL, MongoDB -> TiDB real-time synchronization environment using Syncer or Wormhole.
+It is recommended to build a multi-source MySQL -> TiDB real-time synchronization environment using Syncer tool.
 You can migrate the read and write traffic in batches by editing the network configuration as needed.
 Deploy a stable network LB (HAproxy, LVS, F5, DNS, etc.) on the upper layer, in order to implement seamless migration by directly editing the network configuration.

 #### Is there a limit for the total write and read capacity in TiDB?